 The right length for an education resume seems to be one of the biggest concerns of teachers and other job seekers.
-It isn’t the resume length that should be the first concern; it is the resume content and design that’s important.
+It isn’t the resume length that should be the first concern; concentrate on the resume content and design.

 When developing a resume, people appear to get overly concerned with figuring out if a resume is supposed to be one page or two pages.
 Let’s endeavor to shed a little light on this topic and hopefully clear up some confusion.

 You may have heard somewhere along the way that your education resume needs to be no longer than one page.
-Don’t listen to this statement, is not necessarily true.
+Ignore this statement; it is not necessarily true.
 Your resume needs to be long enough to provide hiring personnel and school principal with all your vital information necessary to get your foot in the door for an interview.

 It may be the perfect time for you to read the A – Z Resume Writing Strategies for Teacher for 2018.